zhangzhengde0225/CDNet/README.md

 # Contributors
 CDNet is authored by Zhengde Zhang, Menglu Tan, Zhicai Lan, Haichun Liu, Ling Pei and Wenxian Yu.

-Currently, it is maintained by Zhengde Zhang (drivener@163.com).
+Currently, it is maintained by Zheng-De Zhang (drivener@163.com).

 # Citation
 ```